SilverBlog/silverblog/README.md

 ## participate in development

-We welcome you to report the issue or pull request on GitHub of the SmartBlog project.
+We welcome you to report the issue or pull request on GitHub of the SilverBlog project.

 If you are not familiar with GitHub's Fork and Pull development mode, you can read [GitHub's documentation](https://help.github.com/articles/using-pull-requests) for more information.